A Social Experiment in First Impressions

 The power of ‘thin-slicing’ and First Impressions

 “Professor Frank Bernieri of Oregon State University is an expert in what’s known as “thin-slicing methodology”.
-His research is based on the theory that we make a reasonably accurate assessment of a person from observing just a few seconds, or a “thin slice”, of their behaviour.
-From the evidence gleaned in not much more than a few glances, we decide whether we like another person, whether they’re trying to flirt with us, whether they’re friend or foe.
-If you’ve ever changed seats on a train or crossed the road to avoid someone, because there was something “not quite right about them”, you’ve used your ability to thin-slice.
+His research is based on the theory that we make a reasonably accurate assessment of a person from observing just a few seconds, or a “thin slice”, of their behavior.
+From the evidence gleaned in not much more than a few glances, we decide whether we like another person, whether they’re trying to flirt with us, whether they’re friends or foes.
+If you’ve ever changed seats on a train or crossed the road to avoid someone because there was something “not quite right about them”, you’ve used your ability to thin-slice.
 In that instance, you were probably aware of a gut instinct – you may have felt as if your sense of perception was heightened because there was the possibility of danger – but we thin-slice people in all kinds of situations, not just when we feel threatened.
 Speed dating is another example of thin-slicing in action.”
 The Guardian

 What is loudest for you when meeting someone new through the first impressions you feel in your mind and body?
 Do you trust your first impressions?